cormac/backbone-require-tutorial/README.md

 ### start branch

-This contains the skeleton file structure of the app with all requireJs config in place
+This contains the skeleton file structure of the app with all requireJs config in place.
+In this section we have already defined how our files will be structured and the external dependencies that the application has.
+We will go on to create a module that creates and manages the input box used to get search terms to send to the twitter api.

 #### Files: